opendatahub-io/opendatahub-community/GuidelinesForNewComponents.md

 ## Submit a Pull Request After Approval
 Once the opened issue is resolved and there is approval from the Open Data Hub community, a pull request with the implementation details can be submitted.
 A pull request must include comprehensive unit tests for the component integrated with Open Data Hub testing framework.
 If the component includes a UI element, integration with the Open Data Hub dashboard must also be included.
 It is also required that all new components expose a Prometheus endpoint for metric gathering.

+## Development Standards by Feature Level

+The approval for any new component in ODH ultimately rests with the relevant Business Unit (BU).
+Once the Business Unit approves a component's inclusion, it must then meet the specific development requirements for its intended feature level (Dev Preview, ODH, or RHOAI).
+These requirements cover security, testing, packaging, and ongoing maintenance standards.

+For detailed technical, security, and operational standards that apply throughout the development lifecycle, see the [Feature Development Requirements](feature-development-requirements.md) document.